nestybox/sysbox-ee/docs/user-guide/limitations.md

-# Sysbox User Guide: Functional Restrictionns & Limitations
+# Sysbox User Guide: Functional Limitations

 This document describes functional restrictions and limitations of Sysbox and system containers.